orcaomar/qgis_range_filters/README.md

 You can see this in action here: https://www.youtube.com/watch?v=0FapVK6dpC8&feature=youtu.be

-I plan to turn this into an actual one day..
+I plan to turn this into an actual widget one day soon.